Prakashdeveloper03/Landmark-Recognition/readme.md

 ![terminal](https://img.shields.io/badge/Windows%20Terminal-4D4D4D?&logo=Windows%20terminal&logoColor=white)
 ![vscode](https://img.shields.io/badge/Visual_Studio_Code-0078D4?&logo=visual%20studio%20code&logoColor=white)

-Landmark Recognition App is used to predict landmark from user given image. it provides information about lankmark's full address, latitude & longitude and plot the predicted landmark on the map.
+Landmark Recognition App is used to predict landmark from user given image. it gives information about lankmark's full address, latitude & longitude and plot the predicted landmark on the map.
 The trained model [`landmarks_classifier_asia_V1/1`](https://tfhub.dev/google/on_device_vision/classifier/landmarks_classifier_asia_V1/1) is taken from the Tensorflow-Hub.
 There are total `98961` classes supported, in which Asia's most of the famous Landmark is covered.

 ## Installation
 Open command prompt and create new environment